Annotated Table of Contents

 - Then and Now: Comparing Two Constitutions

-Turnpikes, Canals and Railroads: What Did We Do Before Interstate
+Turnpikes, Canals, and Railroads: What Did We Do Before We Had Interstate Highways?

 - Primary Source: Clinton’s Folly Becomes Clinton’s Victory